Workflow Development Guide#

 For heavy workflows, re-initializing every time can incurs extra computational costs.

-and reset
+property and implement reset

-methods to avoid re-initialization.
+method to avoid re-initialization.

 @WORKFLOWS.register_module("example_workflow")